 See the main Fellowship page for more information on eligibility and application requirements.
 Applicants may also be interested in topics in Statistics or Economics.

 Behavioral science research approaches help to better understand psychological, sociological, and anthropological factors in the survey data collection process.
-Research in this area could be conducted with existing data or with studies conducted in the field or in the BLS Behavioral Science Research Laboratory.
-The lab is a fully equipped usability lab and observation room, with audio and video recording capabilities, and facilities for running computer-administered experiments.
+Research in this area could be conducted with existing data or with studies conducted in the field.

 Nearly all BLS household surveys rely on respondents’ abilities to recall information about their past behaviors to answer survey questions.
 Having a good understanding of how autobiographical information is stored and retrieved from memory will help BLS design more effective survey questions and procedures.
 Potential research topics include:

 - Identifying features of the survey (e.g., question topic or format, reference period, interviewing protocols, etc.) and respondent (e.g., cognitive ability, motivation, etc.) that impact retrieval and reporting of autobiographical information